AngusGMorrison/logfusc/README.md

 struct using a combination of the `reflect` and `unsafe` packages.
 If your logger is doing this, you need a new one.

-For your peace of mind, though, `logfusc.Secret` has been explicitly tested for compatibility with the following loggers:
+For your peace of mind, `logfusc.Secret` has been explicitly tested for compatibility with the following loggers:
 - `log`
 - `logrus`